container-storage-interface/spec/spec.md

       UNSUPPORTED_VOLUME_TYPE = 3;
       UNSUPPORTED_FS_TYPE = 4;

-      // Indicates that the specified `VolumeInfo` is not allowed or
+      // Indicates that the specified volume ID is not allowed or
       // understood by the Plugin.
 More human-readable information MAY
       // be provided in the `error_description` field.
       //
-      // Recovery behavior: Caller MUST fix the `VolumeInfo` before
+      // Recovery behavior: Caller MUST fix the volume ID before
       // retrying.
-      INVALID_VOLUME_INFO = 5;
+      INVALID_VOLUME_ID = 5;
     }

     ValidateVolumeCapabilitiesErrorCode error_code = 1;